Debt ceiling: McCarthy says ‘no progress’ ahead of talks Tuesday with Biden

 “I voted for tougher aid programs that’s in the law now, but for Medicaid it’s a different story,” he said.
 “And so I’m waiting to hear what their exact proposal is.”

-Administration officials said the talks among staff had so far been productive after Biden and the leaders — McCarthy of California, House Democratic leader Hakeem Jeffries of New York, Senate Majority Leader Chuck Schumer of New York and Senate Republican leader Mitch McConnell of Kentucky — ended their first meeting last Tuesday without a breakthrough.
+Administration officials said the talks among staff had so far been productive.
+They have been meeting most days since Biden and the leaders — McCarthy of California, House Democratic leader Hakeem Jeffries of New York, Senate Majority Leader Chuck Schumer of New York and Senate Republican leader Mitch McConnell of Kentucky — first met last Tuesday.

-The president described that Oval Office session as “productive” even though McCarthy said later he “didn’t see any new movement” toward resolving the stalemate.
-White House and congressional aides have been in talks since Wednesday.

 “The staff is very engaged.
 I would characterize the engagement as serious, as constructive,” Lael Brainard, head of the White House’s National Economic Council, said on CBS’ “Face the Nation.”

 McCarthy has insisted on using the threat of defaulting on the nation’s debts to wrangle spending changes, arguing that the federal government can’t continue to spend money at the pace it is now.
-The national debt now stands at $31.4 trillion.

 An increase in the debt limit would not authorize new federal spending.
 It would only allow for borrowing to pay for what Congress has already approved.

-The Treasury Department has said the government could exhaust the ability to pay its bills as early as June 1.
-The nonpartisan Congressional Budget Office gave a similar warning Friday, saying there was a “significant risk” of default sometime in the first two weeks of next month.
+As the June 1 deadline approaches, the nonpartisan Congressional Budget Office gave a similar warning Friday, saying there was a “significant risk” of default sometime in the first two weeks of next month.

 But federal estimates still remain in flux.